Thursday, December 6, 2018

 As time passed, the Rainers, another family of singers, performed the song often as well, eventually at Trinity Church in New York City.
 Father Joseph had never anticipated “Silent Night” would receive so much recognition.
 He was grateful every time he received word that someone else had performed his hymn.
 His church became known as the Silent Night Chapel.

-As history has it, the song is to be sung on Christmas Eve at the stroke of midnight by candlelight, and not a minute too soon.
+As tradition has it, the song is now sung on Christmas Eve all over the world at the stroke of midnight by candlelight.
 It offers a peaceful blessing in tumultuous times.
 Everyone needs a silent night, but most of all at Christmas.

 Monday, November 26, 2018